Breaking Down Virtual Events: A Guide to Virtual Event Marketing and Production

 Just remember to consider your audience, remember your end-goal(s), and stay ready to adapt.

-As you begin designing your virtual event program, there are a few things to keep in mind.
+As you begin designing your virtual event program, there are a few things to keep in mind for producing a great event.

 First, you need a solid platform.
-There are lots of options out there, so ask yourself these questions when deciding which is right for you:
+There are lots of options out there, so ask yourself these questions when deciding which is virtual event platform right for you:

 - Do you plan to create your own registration page or use the platform’s registration feature?
 If using the platform, can it be customized?